seanrodrigues1/ML-OPS-DEPLOYMENT--WINE-QUALITY/readme.txt

    Note: dvc metrics show  : this will display the metrics values stored in report/scores
          dvc metrics diff  : this will display the current metrics values and values which have been used in the past
+                           - we can change the parameter values in the config file (ie params.yaml) and then use dvc metrics diff to see change in scores.